 Extended due date for electronic filers.
-If you file your 2005 Forms W-2 with the Social Security Administration (SSA) electronically (not by magnetic media), the due date is extended to March 31, 2006.
-For information on how to file electronically, see Magnetic media/electronic reporting on page 3.
+If you file your 2008 Forms W-2 with the Social Security Administration (SSA) electronically, the due date is extended to March 31, 2009.
+For information on how to file electronically, see Online filing of Forms W-2 and W-3 below and Electronic reporting on page 3.